HofstraDoboli/ROBOTS_CSC15_F22/Lab2.md

 1. Learn about Infrared Sensors (IR sensors)
 2. Use Infrared Sensors to detect an object to the left or the right of the robot
-3. Use Infrared Sensors to move around obstacles.
+3. Use Infrared Sensors to make the robot move around obstacles.

 ### References ###